What is Sustainability Reporting? Meaning, Types, and Benefits

 Read more: What is CSR?
 Corporate Social Responsibility Meaning, Types, and Benefits

-Corporate Sustainability Report Content
+Sustainability Report Content

-A sustainability report predominantly includes the achievements, progress, and sustainability performance a company makes in the following three aspects.
+A sustainability report predominantly includes the achievements, progress, and sustainability performance of a company in the following three aspects.
 Simply put, it is the summary of responsible business practices published by a company every year, similar to how it publishes its other annual reports.

 Environmental Sustainability